 Animating King Kong was not a sedentary task.
 The animators acted out each scene segment to get a sense of what it should feel like.
 They swung from doorframes in the Weta Digital offices.
 They role-played gorillas and dinosaurs and fought each other on the floor by their desks.
 For each second of each scene where King Kong is present, animators spent hours making it look real.
 They applied the motion-capture performance to the 3-D model, interpreted it within the context of the scene, acted it out, keyframed it, altered it and hand-animated every eye movement, nostril flare and lip twitch.
 In the end, the animators have translated Serkis' motion into King Kong's motion to create the actual digital performance you see in the movie.

-For more information on King Kong, motion capture and digital animation, check out the links on the next page.
+For more information on King Kong, motion capture and digital animation, check out the links below.

 Related HowStuffWorks Articles